ayeshaEnayet/DAC-USE/README.md

   tensorflow: 1.15.0,
   tensorflow-hub: 0.5.0,
   keras: 2.3.1
+# How it works:
+Execute the file DAtagger.py, it will read the dialogue from test_file.csv and write the results to reults.File.
 # Relevent papers:
   Enayet, A., & Sukthankar, G. (2020).
 A Transfer Learning Approach for Dialogue Act Classification of GitHub Issue Comments. arXiv preprint arXiv:2011.04867. https://arxiv.org/pdf/2011.04867.pdf